Dolphins stun Patriots 27-24, denying NE first-round bye

 “I know how difficult it is to beat them,” Fitzpatrick said.
 “I know how difficult it really is to beat them at home.
 I’m proud of what we did out there today.”

-It also gave first-year Dolphins coach Brian Flores, who spent 15 seasons as a New England assistant, a season split with former boss Belichick.
+It also gave first-year Dolphins coach Brian Flores, who spent 15 seasons as New England assistant, a season split with former boss Bill Belichick.
 Miami finished the season 5-4 after an 0-7 start.

 “It took all 60 minutes,” Flores said.
 “I’m proud of that group.”

-For New England it’s a head-scratching conclusion to a regular season that has been filled with inconsistency.
+For New England, it’s a head-scratching conclusion to a regular season that has been replete with inconsistency.

 The Patriots won their first eight games, then split the next eight, including the rarity of two losses at home.